Walachul/milestone4/README.md

         iv.
 Try to add a post with information and verify it redirects to the new blog post.
         v.
 Try to access the main blog page and verify the new post is displayed first.

+##### Courses app
+        i.
+Try to access courses from navbar. ii.
+Verify it redirects to the /courses app and all courses are displayed correctly. iii.
+Try to access a course details from Read More button and verify it redirects to that specific course. iv.
+Try to pay for the course and verify that it redirects to the courses template.

 ##### Products app

         i.
 Try to access Merchandise from navbar.